BIGJRA/BIGJRA.github.io/reborn.md

 With that, we can start to explore this island.
 Note that many item balls are Foongus in disguise.

 The first island has a *Potion* and hidden *Pretty Wing*.
 The next area contains a *Great Ball* and hidden *Hyper Potion*.
-Before cutting the tree go to the left to get  a hidden *Red Shard* and *TM83 Infestation*.
+Before cutting the tree go to the left across the moss to get a hidden *Red Shard* and *TM83 Infestation*.

 Cut the tree and go right.
 Before going down the ledge you can get an *Antidote* as well as hidden *Ice Gem*, *Resist Wing* and 2 *TinyMushrooms*.
 You'll find a hidden *Purple Shard* below.

-On the next island to the right, you can find a hidden *Green Shard*, *Tiny Mushroom*,*Red Shard*, and *Synthetic Seed*.
+On the next island to the right, you can find a hidden *Green Shard*, *Tiny Mushroom*, *Red Shard*, and *Synthetic Seed*.
 Following the path behind the Foongus in the bottom left you can get a *Shiny Stone*.

 Back up from here, cross to the right.
 You can find a hidden *Green Shard* on this island.
 At the top left there is a path across the water that will lead to a hidden *Thunderstone*.